 Simply asking your callers what led them to pick up the phone is the easiest way to find out where your calls are coming from.
 It’s also more personable technique since you’re able to directly interact with your customers.
 This can be a good option for very small, local businesses who typically experience a low volume of calls.
 It’s also a good option for larger businesses who want to periodically check that they are getting aligning information from the caller and the call tracking technology they are using.

 Manually attempting to track calls isn’t ideal for everyone, though.
 It can be difficult to keep track of calls on your own if you receive a lot of phone calls.
 Most likely, you’ll need to manually enter the data into some sort of database for reference.
 If this sounds like too much work for you, you may want to explore some other options.

 Best for: Small, local businesses with low call volumes.

 If you simply want to track your call volume and see which callers make your phone ring, a simple solution like Google call extensions or a click-to-call counter may be your best bet.

-Google call extensions allow you to add a phone number to your Google AdWords ads.
+Google call extensions allow you to add a phone number to your Google Ads (formerly AdWords.)
 When a user clicks on your ad, they’ll have the option to either visit your website or instantly dial your business, making these types of ads ideal for those who are trying to boost phone calls.